n00b69/woa-op7/guide/status.md

 # Running Windows on the OnePlus 7 Pro / 7T Pro

 ## Project Status
+> The support status on this page assumes the device is running OOS11 / ROMs that use OOS11 firmware.
+OOS12 is not officially supported and things may not work as expected.

 #### Features
 - [X] Audio (speakers)